 “Gem identification is essential in the estate jewellery world,” Nacht said.
 “What I learned at GIA, plus my years of experience, makes it possible for me to create a mental checklist when I evaluate a piece.”

 GIA gave Nacht more than an education.
 He formed a lifelong friendship with Doug Parker, one of his now-retired instructors.
 In fact, Parker and his wife attended Nacht’s wedding and are still friends and business associates.

 “I always say, ‘It is not what you know, but who you know.’
 Meeting others who share your common passion creates tremendous opportunity,” Nacht said.

 Their newest venture is the Crown Jubilee diamond – a trademarked proprietary cut used to recut old mine and old European Cut diamonds.
 The cut has no table and a unique facet arrangement.
-Another offering, Under the Crown Jewelry, is a branded, trademarked collection that features a large range of estate jewelry, reclaimed diamonds and vintage engagement rings.
+Another offering, Under the Crown Jewelry, is a branded, trademarked collection that features a large range of estate jewellery, reclaimed diamonds and vintage engagement rings.

 Nacht always comes prepared.
-He carries a loupe in the field and has a refractometer, polariscope, long and short wave blacklight and microscope in his office.
+He carries a loupe in the field and has a refractometer, polariscope, long and short wave blacklight, and microscope in his office.
 He is fascinated with inclusions and uses them to make an educated guess about a gemstone’s geographical origin.
 In fact, gemstone dealers often ask Nacht to identify their gemstones.

-Nacht is steadfast in his goal to nurture his family’s legacy, a business that has been in operation in Manhattan, one of the world’s most competitive gem and jewelry capitals, for 113 years.
+Nacht is steadfast in his goal to nurture his family’s legacy, a business that has been in operation in Manhattan, one of the world’s most competitive gem and jewellery capitals, for 113 years.
 He attributes the company’s success to staying true to its mission while looking for innovative opportunities that complement it.